virgile-hogman/kth-rgbd/README.md

 make
 ```

 No installation step is required.
-Running scripts call the binary from the proper directory.

 **Troubleshooting**
 - _if CSparse package is found by g2o then kth-rgbd may not link_